 Ms. Fein is the author of the leading treatises on Federal Bank Holding Company Law and Securities Activities of Banks, among other books and publications.

 Much of Ms. Fein's work focuses on regulatory reform and restructuring issues.
 Among her recent client projects, Ms. Fein prepared a series of papers analyzing the Dodd-Frank Act and rulemakings thereunder.

 Ms. Fein is a past chair of the Executive Council of the Federal Bar Association’s Banking Law Committee and has held other leadership roles on committees of the American Bar Association.
 She chaired a task force of the American Bar Association's Banking Law Committee on the Causes of the Financial Crisis.

 Ms. Fein has taught courses on banking and financial services law as a member of the adjunct faculty at Yale Law School, Boston University Law School and Columbus School of Law.
-She will teach a course on Banking and Financial Regulation at Yale Law School in 2015.
+She taught a course on Banking and Financial Regulation at Yale Law School in 2015.

 She has served on advisory boards for the Practising Law Institute, Consumer Bankers Association, Banking and Financial Services Policy Report, the Stanford Journal of Law, Business & Finance, and other organizations and publications.

 Ms. Fein's other professional activities and client projects are described elsewhere on this web site.